tabahi/ESP-Wifi-Config/README.md

           //Try to connect to password-less WiFis after 1/2 hour of NO Wifi if (WifiConfig.goWild() > 0)
           {
-            // found some NEW unsecure WiFis.
+            // found some NEW unsecured WiFis.
 If they were found in previous scans, then it will still be zero Serial.println("Connecting to open WiFi");
           }
         }